PyTables/PyTables/doc/source/usersguide/optimization.rst

 as high, it is still very important.

-On the other hand, when the table is too large to fit in memory (see :ref:`sequentialTimes-1g`), the difference in speed between regular and in-kernel is not so important, but still significant (2x).
+On the other hand, when the table is too large to fit in memory (see :ref:`Figure 6 <sequentialTimes-1g>`), the difference in speed between regular and in-kernel is not so important, but still significant (2x).
 Also, and curiously enough, large tables compressed with Zlib offers slightly better performance (around 20%) than uncompressed ones; this is because the